Predicting Trends in the eCommerce Industry in 2021Caroline Powell

 2020 saw a lot of challenges for Amazon sellers as far as inventory.
 When the coronavirus first hit, Amazon was forced to prioritize essential goods, which left a lot of sellers wondering how they were going to move forward.

 Now that we are months into this pandemic, a lot of sellers have adapted to a hybrid model, utilizing the power of 3PL services or even merchant fulfilling orders themselves.
+We recommend you start a roadmap to guarantee eCommerce success.

 We’ve said it before and we’ll say it again: The days of just selling on Amazon are over.
-There are other marketplaces, like Walmart and even Kroger, who are expanding into the world of third-party sellers.
+There are other marketplaces, like Walmart and even Kroger, that are expanding into the world of third-party sellers.
 There is also always the option of creating your own eCommerce site and selling from there.

 The common theme and eCommerce trend from all of our panelists is that you have to be ready to expand.
 You will do more damage to your business by spreading yourself too thin before you’re ready.
 Remember to keep up with the latest news in the eCommerce industry, so you’ll recognize the right time to expand.